lmiller1990/vue-testing-handbook/src/v3/reducing-boilerplate-in-tests.md

 There are some other potential improvements:

-- update the `createStore` function to allow setting initial state for Vuex namespaced modules
+- update the `createVuexStore` function to allow setting initial state for Vuex namespaced modules
-- improve `createRouter` to set a specific route
+- improve `createVueRouter` to set a specific route
 - allow the user to pass a `shallow` or `mount` argument to `createWrapper`

 ## Conclusion